 Special personnel requests by category not filled.
 Develop a system for tracking personnel/volunteers processed by the Unit.
 Maintain sign in/out logs.
 Control must be established for the accountability of personnel used in the response effort.
 Personnel/volunteers relieved from assignments will be processed through the Demobilization Unit.
 Ensure training of assigned response staff and volunteers to perform emergency functions.
 Coordinate with Safety Officer to ensure that training for personnel includes safety and hazard awareness and is compliant with OSHA requirements.
 Obtain crisis counseling for emergency workers.
 Coordinate feeding, shelter and care of personnel, employee's families and volunteers with the Supplies/Procurement Unit, Facilities Unit and the Care and Shelter Branch.
 Establish a plan for childcare for City employees, as needed.
 Coordinate with Facilities Unit for suitable facilities and with the Care and Shelter Branch for staff support.
 Assist and support employees and their families who are also disaster victims.
 Coordinate transportation of personnel and volunteers with the Transportation Unit.
 If the need for a call for volunteers is anticipated, coordinate with the PIO and provide the specific content of any broadcast item desired.
 Keep the PIO advised of the volunteer situation.
 If the system is saturated with volunteers, advise the PIO of that condition and take steps to reduce or redirect the response.
-RF.
-SOURCES See Resources in Common EOC Responsibilities on page 113.
+RES SOURCES See Resources in Common EOC Responsibilities on page 113.
 Receive and process all incoming requests for personnel support.
 Identify number of personnel, special qualifications or training, location where needed and person to report to upon arrival.
 Secure an estimated time of arrival for relay back to the requesting agency.
 Ensure the recruitment, registration, mobilization and assignment of volunteers.
 Coordinate with the Los Angeles County Operational Area EOC for additional personnel needs via OARRS, if needed.
-Ensure the organization, management, coordination and channeling of the services of individual citizens and volunteer groups during and following the americans of the services of individual citizens and volunteer groups during and following the americans of the services of individual citizens and volunteer groups during and following the americans of the services of individual citizens and volunteer groups during the americans of the services of individual citizens and volunteer groups during the americans of the services of individual citizens and volunteer groups during the americans of the services of individual citizens and volunteer groups during the services of individual citizens and the services of individual citizens and the services of the services of individual citizens and the services of th of individual citizens and volunteer groups during and following the emergency.
-Obtain health/medical personnel, e.g., nurse's aides, paramedics, Red Cross personnel and other trained volunteers to meet health/medical needs.
+Ensure the organization, management, coordination and channeling of the services of individual citizens and volunteer groups during and following the emergency.
+U Obtain health/medical personnel, e.g., nurse's aides, paramedics, Red Cross personnel and other trained volunteers to meet health/medical needs.
 Assist Planning/Intelligence Unit with requests for technical expertise resources not available within the jurisdiction (hazardous materials, environmental impact, structural analysis, geotechnical information, etc.) through established channels, mutual aid channels or the Los Angeles County Operational Area EOC via OARRS.